 Traveling with Oxygen Concentrators in the Car

-Travelling with oxygen does not have to be an “uneasy” experience.
-During the summer months, many of our patients at AMSR hit the road by car and explore new places and revisit old ones.
-Using oxygen in your car is fairly simple if we are prepared and educated!
+Travelling with oxygen does not have to be a difficult experience.
+During the summer months, many of our patients hit the road by car and explore new places and revisit old ones.
+Using oxygen in your car is fairly simple if you are prepared and educated!

 Before taking off for some summer fun, the first thing to do should be to check with your physician.
-Let him or her know that you’re planning a trip; make sure that any restrictions on your activities are discussed.
+Let him or her know that you’re planning a trip and make sure that any restrictions on your activities are discussed.
 It’s also wise to have copies of any prescriptions with you, including one for oxygen, just in case something comes up along the way.
-Things to discuss with your doctor should include: travelling at higher altitudes that normal, going to areas of high pollution, extreme temperature or humidity and seasonal allergies.
-A statement from your physician is vital if travelling by air.
+Things to discuss with your doctor should include: traveling at higher altitudes that normal, going to areas of high pollution, extreme temperature or humidity and seasonal allergies.
+A statement from your physician is vital if traveling by air.

 The most important rule of summertime travel with a POC is this: do not leave the unit in your automobile!
-Operating temperatures for these units go up to 104oF; however, internal vehicle temperatures can easily exceed that at many popular vacation destinations, such as Las Vegas and Phoenix.
-If your POC is exposed to exceedingly high temperatures it is important that the machine be brought back down to operating temperatures before being used.
+Operating temperatures for these units go up to 104 degrees Fahrenheit; however, internal vehicle temperatures can easily exceed that at many popular vacation destinations, such as Las Vegas and Phoenix.
+If your POC is exposed to exceedingly high temperatures, it is important that the machine be brought back down to operating temperatures before being used.